BETTER THAN BOSE FOR 2019

 Both options are inexpensive speakers that provide a ton of value and superior performance to any Bose speaker on the market.

 Paradigm speakers are an excellent value when referring to speakers under $1,000 per pair.
 The overall sound signature of the Paradigm speakers is dynamic, with a solid bottom end.
+Here is a recent review of the Paradigm 200B’s which talk about the incredible bass from a small speaker.
 If the speakers are positioned correctly in the listening area, they can image quite well and have a rich, full-bodied sound.

 The inexpensive Paradigms have shown to make excellent speakers for a surround sound system also.
 The Paradigm subwoofers also provide a powerful but well controlled bottom end for both audio and video.